maria-borisov/TestProject/README.md

 * invalid_login

 Note: If -m is not supplied, pytest is going to execute all the tests in the current directory.

---html : creates html report at the given path, if not supplied report will not be created
+        html : creates html report at the given path, if not supplied report will not be created

 Results:
 HTML report is saved in a reports\report.html file.
 It is overwritten with every test execution.